My Always Up-to-Date Guide to Android Apps

 Nova Launcher Prime

 The best app for making your phone look exactly how you want it.
-I currently have my OnePlus 3T setup to look and act just like the Google Pixel.
+I currently have my OnePlus phone setup to look and act just like the latest Google Pixel.

 Foursquare City Guide